World Golf Tour: Partners and the World Wide Web

-WGT Media enters into license agreements with real golf courses and tournament owners such as the United States Golf Association (USGA) and The R&A. WGT has also made agreements with equipment providers and other companies including TruGolf, Taylor Made, Adams Golf, Ping, Lynx, Nike, Snake Eyes Golf, Cleveland, Callaway, Titleist, Srixon, Loudmouth Golf, American Express, Sky Golf, Adidas Golf, Ketel One vodka, Lexus, Old Granddad bourbon, and Pilsner Urquell.
+World Golf Tour enters into license agreements with real golf courses and tournament owners such as the United States Golf Association (USGA) and The R&A. WGT has also made agreements with equipment and apparel providers, including Adams, Ben Hogan, Bridgestone, Callaway, Cleveland, Cobra, Loudmouth, Lynx, Malbon, Maui Jim, Mizuno, Odyssey, PING, Puma, PXG, SeeMore, Snake Eyes, Srixon, TaylorMade, Titleist, TravisMathew, Vice, Volvik, and William Murray.

-The United States Golf Association (USGA) partnered with WGT Media in 2009 to co-host the first annual Virtual USGA Championship online.
+The United States Golf Association (USGA) partnered with World Golf Tour in 2009 to co-host the first annual Virtual USGA Championship online.
 The Virtual U.S. Open attracted hundreds of thousands of players from more than 180 countries, and by its third year, over 2 million qualifying rounds were played.
 The event was won by Wayne Stopak (aka NASAgolfer), with a final round 66 on Bethpage Black.
 Stopak received a replica of the US Open trophy and a trip for two to Pebble Beach for the 2010 US Open.
 A similar competition was held in 2010, using the Oakmont course that hosted the Women's Open.
 One of WGT Golf's dominant players, BolloxInBruges, won a trip to the 2011 US Open, at Congressional.
 He shot rounds of 61–63.
 The 2011 Virtual U.S. Open at Congressional, May–June 2011, was won by mrenn29 with final-round scores of 64 and 57.
 The 2012 Virtual U.S. Open at The Olympic Club was won by StoneColdKiller, winner of the 2011 Virtual Open Championship at Royal St. George's, with record-low rounds of 57–55.